 - Jot down some notes about the first school beside its name on your list.
 Include both pros and cons.
 Things to think about, for example: does it offer a strong program in the field that interests you most?
 Is it a good size for you?
 In a good location?
 In the right type of environment (urban, suburban, rural) for you?
 Does it offer easy access to the extracurriculars that matter to you?
 Will the academics be challenging or easy for you — and which do you prefer?
 There are lots of other factors to consider, but those should get you started.

 - Repeat this for each school in the first category you’re working in.
 By the end, you should know quite a bit about each school, and have a clear sense of its pros and cons for you personally.

 - Eliminate any schools for which the cons outweigh the pros.
 If this brings you down to 3 to 5 schools in this category, great!
 You’re done and can move on to the next category.

 - If you still have more than 3 to 5 schools in the category after ruling out the obvious ones, try this: arrange the remaining colleges in order of how good a fit they are for you.
 You may struggle to give them exact rankings, but it should be fairly clear which are on the top and bottom.
 Keep the top 3 to 5 schools and eliminate the rest.
 Another option is to speak with your college counselor again.
 He or she is an incredibly valuable resource who’s there to help you with things like this, so don’t be shy!

 - Repeat this process for the remaining categories.
-At the end, you’ll have 4 to 5 schools in each of your three categories.
+In the end, you’ll have 4 to 5 schools in each of your three categories.

 Congratulations!
 Unless some new information comes to light, you now have learned how to create your college list.
 Applying to all of these schools covers your bases and ensures you’ll apply to schools in each category, which can help give you a broader range of results when you hear back from colleges.